 The phrase of the textpiece, As Above, So Below, points towards the contentious (re)valuation of space in the neighborhood, including vertical development and the issue of air rights, which apply to owning the space above plots of land and buildings.

 The text, read as abstractions from the ground, will be completely legible from above.
-While looking into the void, one may realize that this empty space - now a parking lot - also allows us a glimpse of the future, to what will be.
+While looking into the void of these plots that were once occupied by tenement houses, one may realize that this empty space - now a parking lot –also allows us a glimpse of the future, to what will be.
 A look at the empty sky that at some point will crystallize and capitalize.

 In collaboration with Google Earth the textpiece will be stored in Google's archive to immediately become part of history while this empty site will be developing in time.